architecture-decomposition-framework/welcome-to-adf/adf-doc-as-code/Doc-as-code.md

 ## Why documentation-as-code?

 Most developers prefer implementing new features over documenting their architecture.
-If they are also forced to leave their familiar development environment to deal with stubborn Word templates and documents on VPN-protected network drives, the chances of the documentation matching the current state of development are relatively slim.
+If they are additionally forced to leave their familiar development environment to deal with stubborn Word templates and documents on VPN-protected network drives, the chances of the documentation matching the current state of development are relatively slim.
 To have an up-to-date, easily accessible documentation, we need something else than this.

 ## Documentation-as-code, generic implementation